MadeSuryawan/backend/docs/ARCHITECTURE.md

       └─ ...and others
 ```

-The system is designed to be resilient; a cache failure will be logged but will not crash the application.
-The endpoint will execute as if it were a cache miss.
+The system is designed to be resilient.
+If Redis is the active client and a command fails, the error is logged, and the operation proceeds as a cache miss.
+If the `CacheManager` has fallen back to the in-memory cache, operations are generally safe from I/O errors.